 FS Agrisolutions Indústria de Biocombustíveis Ltda (FS), Brazil: FS Lucas do Rio Verde biomass-to-ethanol refinery

-FS Agrisolutions Indústria de Biocombustíveis Ltda (FS) announced plans to invest R$ 350 million (US$ 65 million) into a BECCS project at its FS Lucas do Rio Verde biomass-to-ethanol refinery in the state of Mato Grosso, Brazil.
-The plant is fueled with biomass mainly from eucalyptus plantations, but also with bamboo, sawmill residues, sawdust, sugarcane bagasse and rice husks.
+FS Agrisolutions Indústria de Biocombustíveis Ltda (FS) announced plans to invest R$ 350 million (US$ 65 million) into a BECCS project at its FS Lucas do Rio Verde corn-to-ethanol refinery in the state of Mato Grosso, Brazil.
+The refinery is powered by a biomass plant which mainly burns wood from eucalyptus plantations, but also bamboo, sawmill residues, sawdust, sugarcane bagasse and rice husks.
 FS conducted an initial feasibility study in 2021 and in October 2024 announced that the nearby Diamantino geological formation was suitable for injecting captured CO2 underground, but it is not yet publicly known who conducted the study.
 FS has also announced plans to expand its BECCS project to other industries.

 FS is a joint venture between Summit Brazil Renewables LLC, a subsidiary of Summit Agricultural Group, and Tapajós Participações S.A.
 As already discussed, the US-based Summit Carbon Solutions, another subsidiary of the Summit Agricultural Group, is currently seeking to implement a BECCS project with a 2,000-mile pipeline network in the USA.